 Inside the small boat were several large yellow-fin tuna.

 The American complimented the Mexican on the quality of the fish.

 “How long did it take you to catch them?”
 The American asked.

 “Why don’t you stay out longer and catch extra fish?”
 The American then asked.

 “I have enough to support my family’s immediate needs.”
 The Mexican said.

 “But,” The American then asked, “What do you do with the rest of your time?”

-The American scoffed, “I am a Harvard MBA and could help you.
+The American scoffed, “I am a Harvard MBA and could help you have a better life.
 You should spend more time fishing and with the proceeds you buy a bigger boat, and with the proceeds from the bigger boat you could buy several boats, eventually you would have a fleet of fishing boats!”

 “Instead of selling your catch to a middleman you would sell directly to the consumers, eventually opening your own can factory.
 You would control the product, processing and distribution.
-You would need to leave this small coastal fishing village and move to Mexico City, then LA and eventually NYC where you will run your expanding enterprise.”
+You would need to leave this small coastal fishing village and move to Mexico City, then Los Angeles and eventually New York City where you will run your expanding enterprise.”

 The Mexican fisherman asked, “But senor, how long will this all take?”